WHOLEACS/LeetCode/README.md

 # LeetCode
-This is My LeetCode Solutions.
+This is My LeetCode Solution.